0xbitcoin/lava-wallet/README.md

  In this way, if multiple Dapps all supported using offchain signature transfers to/from the LavaWallet, those Dapps would not need to keep store any tokens within themselves, they would not need to track token balances[] for users, and the users would be able to easily offchain approve their tokens for those Dapps to utilize.
 That way, all of those Dapps would effectively share the same balances[] mapping.. they would all share the same Smart Contract wallet.

-### Usecases

-1. Pool sends tokens here.
-Pays people using offchain codes which they redeem

-2. Traders keep tokens here.
-Perform offchain trades using a separate DEX contract

 ### Testing